abhideepd/myBlog/README.md

   <summary>my journey of building typemint</summary>
   <br>

+  *update: while working on it, I realized, a lot of things, I don't need this.
+This was surprising.
+I realized, I touch type just casually, for context switching and relaxation purposes and I don't even really care or know, what I am typing, I just love the race and just do, while listening to music.
+And the last thing, I want is curated content, from twitter or whatever or analytics about which characters are causing me problems or which characters are my weak points.
+Whatever market size, this whole thing might have, I am just not connecting with this application anymore.
+Was a great learning experience though!*

   -- link (still under construction) https://abhideepd.github.io/typemint/ <br>
   -- I love touch typing, not only, keeps me in practice, also, is a good stress reliever <br>
   -- love the typeracer interface, where i am competiting against somewith a car racing, and minimalist enough, i don't know, anything with car and fast is a good, animal brain i guess <br>